PokemonGoF/PokemonGo-Bot/README.md

 3. Wait an eternity.
 4. Click 'Create' on the next page (optionally, fill out the info)
 5. Copy the API key that appears.
-6. After the code done, will update here how to replace
+6. After the code done, will update here how to replace.

 ## Usage
     usage: pokecli.py [-h] -a AUTH_SERVICE -u USERNAME -p PASSWORD -l LOCATION [-w]  [-d] [-t] [-s] [-c]